craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 #### Areas of Interest
 The following areas are occupied by their indicated factions - but some members of each faction could be found throughout the Puget Sound.
 	- *North Seattle* (Shoreline, Edmonds, Mill Creek, and Cottage Lake)
-			- The *North Seattle* area is notably abandoned.
-Some local individuals stayed safe in the wake of the bombings, but the majority of the population succumbed to immediate radiation poisoning.
-The area experiences significant conflict between the Shadow Bandits and the Tourist Paramilitary, which has led to the path north to be deemed dangerous - even when protected by members of one of the two factions.
+			- The *North Seattle* area is notably abandoned, no one is here who would call themselves 'local' anymore.
+			- The area experiences significant conflict between the Shadow Bandits and the Tourist Paramilitary, which has increased the intensity of danger here - even while protected by members of one of the two factions.
 		- [[Tourist Paramilitary]] (see [[Peacekeeper]])
 		- [[Shadow Bandits]]
 	- *Ruins of Seattle* (White Center, Seattle Proper, Bellevue, Issaquah)
-			- The *City of Seattle* has been nearly completely pulverized and destroyed.
-The area is highly irradiated and largely unpopulated, leading what little of value survived to become ripe for the scavenging.
+			- The *City of Seattle* has been nearly completely destroyed by [[The Bombings]].
+The area is highly irradiated and largely unpopulated.
+			- Much of the surviving population has relocated underground.
 		- [[Shadow Bandits]]
 		- [[Wasters of White Center]] (see [[Rat King]])
 		- [[Sainthood Order of Seattle]]
 		- [[Tourist Paramilitary]]
 	- *South Seattle* (Burien, Des Moines, Tukwila, Kent, Renton)
-			- *South Seattle* is the second calmest and yet most fractured area of the Puget Sound.
-The northern region has been heavily damaged, but much of the rest of the region has been relatively spared from both the immediate pulverization and the following firestorms.
+			- *South Seattle* is the second calmest, yet most fractured area of the Puget Sound.
+Much of the region has been relatively spared from both the immediate pulverization and the following firestorms.
 		- [[Sainthood Order of Seattle]] (see [[Father Patrick]])
 		- [[Overwatch Airport Security]]
 		- [[Shadow Bandits]]